pcalcado/java-api-wrapper/README.md

 OAuth2 SoundCloud API wrapper written in Java ([javadoc][]), extracted from the [SoundCloud Android][] codebase.

-It's lightweight and requires a minimum of external dependencies so should be easily embeddable in both desktop and mobile applications.
+It is lightweight and requires a minimum of external dependencies so should be easily embeddable in both desktop and mobile applications.

 ## Basic usage